cespare/vim-sbd/README.md

 What *sbd* does is to close the current buffer while leaving the window layout intact.
 Simple, powerful.

 By default, it won't delete a buffer boasting unsaved changes.
-And, it'll close the window of a special buffer (e.g. quickfix, help, directory, scratch, etc). `:help sbd.txt` to see how to modify the default behavior.
+And, it'll close the window of a special buffer (e.g. quickfix, help, directory, scratch, etc). `:help sbd.vim` to see how to modify the default behavior.

 ## Installation with Pathogen